E

 Note 3: The source of tap water is from Taiwan Water Corporation.

-2021 Test result The first wastewater plant (Jan to Jun) The second wastewater plant (Jan to Jun) The first wastewater plant (July to Dec) The second wastewater plant (July to Dec) Effluent Standards
+2024 Test result The first wastewater plant The second wastewater plant Taiwan National Effluent Standards

 • From October to April: Below 35℃